etn-ccis/blui-react-native-component-library/README.md

 yarn start:storybook
 ```

-or
+to start an interactive component documentation (will run on a device or a simulator), or

 ```
 yarn start:storybook-api
 ```

-to bring up a API documentation website.
+to bring up a API documentation website (no interactive components).

 ## Using the Components